Drexel Spotlights Evidence Based Library & Information Practice In the US

 2017 marked the second time the EBLIP conference has been held in the United States.
 It was hosted in 2007 by the University of North Carolina.
 Past conferences were held in Canada, Australia, the UK and Sweden.

-As the host organization, the Drexel University Libraries lead the conference planning efforts, from creating the conference program to securing the conference's generous sponsors to organizing informal networking activities.
+As the host organization, the Drexel University Libraries lead the conference planning efforts, from creating the conference program to organizing informal networking activities.
 Librarians from the Free Library of Philadelphia and the Community College of Philadelphia, as well as past EBLIP conference organizers from the US and Canada, joined the three Drexel Libraries co-organizers to serve on the conference organizing committee.
 In true Drexel spirit, another dozen campus staff volunteered their services and assistance in planning and coordinating EBLIP9, which many described as “transformative, inspiring and exciting.”

 “Bringing this conference to Drexel was a massive undertaking,” said John Wiggins, co-chair of the local EBLIP9 organizing committee and the Director for Library Services & Quality Improvement at Drexel University Libraries.
 “It took more than eighteen months of intense planning and preparation to get everything ready for this great event.
 Thanks to the support, dedication and hard work of the conference organizing committee and members of the Drexel community, it was a huge success.”